-Răzvan Teodor Cristea showed how he uses Houdini to create completely customizable buildings, assets, and props.
-The project he’s been working on is called Venetian Building Generator.
+Răzvan T. Cristea showed how he uses Houdini to create completely customizable buildings, assets, and props.

 My name is Cristea Răzvan Teodor and I am a soon-to-graduate student at Teesside University, currently finishing my bachelor in “Computer Animation and Visual Effects”.
 I am originally from Bucharest, Romania and have traveled to England to pursue a career in the Visual Effects industry.

 I was always passionate about computer graphics, being a kid that would spend hours and hours playing video games in my childhood, but during my high-school years, I’ve developed an interest into advertising and commercials, more specifically by looking at my favorite musicians and their music videos and being like: “Wait, how did they do that?”.

 From then on, I’ve worked on small personal projects and some design and motion graphics work before starting my undergraduate course, and that’s when I’ve discovered Houdini.